ACFYHA - Parent Tryout Communication

 10. After the evaluation sessions, how are the players notified of their final standing?

-Players will not be informed at the rink but via the ACFYHA website on the Sunday evening following their last tryout session.
+Players will not be informed at the rink but via the ACFYHA website following the last tryout session.
 Specific timeframes of when each level roster is posted to the website will be communicated by the Association Board.

 Teams & Team Composition